 Know that holidays are stressful for everyone.
 For those who have recently lost a loved one or been through a traumatic event, no one expects happiness just because it's the holidays.
 It's OK to acknowledge your feelings and take the time to cry or grieve.

 Sometimes helping others is a good way to lift your spirits.
-If you aren't ready to volunteer, reach out to your community, your friends, and your friends and seek help and support.
+Call your friends and seek help and support.
+Find a place to volunteer your time.
 Avoid going through the holidays feeling lonely or isolated.
 Reach out and share the burden of the tasks that need to be done.
-Have a gift wrapping night or a baking night with all your girlfriends.
+Have a gift wrapping night or a baking night with your girlfriends.
 Not only will it be fun, but it will also relieve some of the stress and burdens for everyone.

 The holidays don't have to be perfect, and even with all the planning they rarely are!
 Family traditions change as people grow and have their own families.
 Hold on to some traditions, but be willing to accept changes as they come.
 New traditions can be just as meaningful as your favorite traditions.